-Towards the end of the article, I’ll also explain why we created a platform to help solo and small law firms operate more profitably and with less overhead by using virtual associates and experienced freelance attorneys across the US.
-For a preview of the tools we built that support our own firm, you can click here, or learn more and sign up here.
+Toward the end of the article, I’ll also explain why, out of our own experience, we created a platform, to help small and midsize law firms operate more profitably and with less overhead by using incredibly experienced remote associates and freelance lawyers across the country (you can skip to this part of the story here).

 During those couple of weeks, we set out to explore and answer three questions: